clovenbradshaw-ctrl/hyphae/manual.md

 ### Use Wire for Complex Structures

-Spawn is great for sequential discovery.
+Stage planning is great for sequential discovery.
 Wire is great for:
 - Creating parallel branches
 - Adding dependencies to existing activities
 - Building complex convergence patterns